AnthonyHb1/reading-notes/README.md

 - Knowing when to take a break.
 Can decrease the chances of avioding the **_Gumption Traps_** that can stagnant productivity.

->"Our greatest weakness lies in giving up.
+> " Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time."
-2. "Just because something doesn't do what you planned it to do doesn't mean it's useless."- Thomas Edison
+2. "Just because something doesn't do what you planned it to do doesn't mean it's useless." - Thomas Edison
 >

-Follow me on Github
+Follow me @ [Github Pages](https://